larryhastings/pyweek34/README.md

 * *Platforms!*  They're all over the place.
 Not sure how they stay up like that.

-* *Pass-through platforms!*  These platforms are thinner than normal.
+* *Pass-through platforms!*  These platforms are thinner than normal and a little see-through.
   You can jump up through them from below!
 Maybe it's old fashioned-- I think this was first popularized nearly forty years ago--but sometimes the old ways are the best ways.

-* *Color switches!*  These turn a color on or off.
-You can toggle a color's state by touching--or shooting--one of its switches.
+* *Color switches!*  These are little colored pedestals that can turn a color on or off.
+You activate a color switch by touching it--or shooting it!

 * *Colored platforms!*  These are platforms that disappear when you turn a color off--and reappear when you turn the color back on again.
+But you better be careful--if you're inside a colored platform when it reappears, you'll die!

 * *Checkpoints!*  These little mushroom guys save your current your current location.
 If you die--egad!--you'll reappear at